Battle of Haifa (1918): Battle

-On 23 September 1918 the 15th (Imperial Service) Cavalry Brigade was ordered to capture Haifa.
+On 23 September 1918, the 15th (Imperial Service) Cavalry Brigade was ordered to capture Haifa.
 The area between the Nahr al-Muqaṭṭaʿ, also known as the Kishon River, and the slopes of Mount Carmel was well defended by Ottoman gun emplacements and artillery.
 The brigade's Jodhpur Lancers were tasked to capture this position, while the Mysore Lancers moved around to attack the town from the east and north.

 A squadron of the Mysore Lancers and a squadron of the Sherwood Rangers Yeomanry, supported by B Battery, Honourable Artillery Company, attacked the Austrian battery of light field guns on the slopes of Mount Carmel at 14:00 hours.
 The squadron of Mysore Lancers had moved into position by climbing up a steep track to capture and silence the guns, while the Jodhpur Lancers launched the main mounted attack on the rearguard of German machine gunners, which blocked the road 2 mi on from the redoubt captured the day before by the Light Car Patrol.

 The Jodhpur Lancers charged the Ottoman position, crossing the Acre railway line, but came under machine gun and artillery fire.
 The charge was further obstructed by quicksand on the river banks, so they manoeuvred to the left onto the lower slopes of Mount Carmel.
+Colonel Harvey had given instructions to the brigades to hold the Turks with gunfire while the Jodhpur lancers were to charge them.
+The bastion was held by an army of Turks who numbered 1,000 with 15 cannons and several machine guns.
+While trying to wheel his regiment around a river, Dalpat was shot by machine gun fire and was killed, however the B squadron of the Jodhpurs which solely consisted of Rathores charged the Turks and in a quick action killed most of them.
+Thus securing the way towards Haifa.
 The regiment secured the position capturing thirty prisoners, two machine guns, two camel guns and opening up an access route into Haifa.
 The Jodhpur Lancers continued their charge into the town, surprising the defenders.
 Those Mysore Lancers who had been giving fire support to the attacking regiment, mounted and followed them into the town.
 Together the two regiments captured 1,350 German and Ottoman prisoners, including two German officers, 35 Ottoman officers, 17 artillery guns including four 4.2 guns, eight 77mm guns and four camel guns as well as a 6-inch naval gun, and 11 machine guns.
 Their own casualties amounted to eight dead and 34 wounded.
-60 horses were killed and another 83 injured.
+60 horses were killed and another 83 were injured.

 Aftermath

 Soon afterwards the 13th Cavalry Brigade captured Acre, to the north, together with its garrison of 150 men and two artillery guns.
 On 26 September, the 300 strong remnant of the Haifa garrison arrived at Beirut and were ordered inland to Riyak, to the north of Damascus.

 Allenby reported on 25 September to the War Office regarding the proposed advance to Aleppo and the general situation of the battle:

-By 29 September, the 7th (Meerut) Division was concentrated at Haifa with the XXI Corps Cavalry Regiment at Acre in preparation for their march to Beirut.